-The District Superintendent's Cabinet includes all assistant superintendents, and Exceptional Children, Center for Workforce Development, Elementary Science Program and the executive principal of Career and Technical Education.
+The District Superintendent's Cabinet includes all assistant superintendents, and Exceptional Children, Center for Workforce Development, BOCES 4 Science and Career and Technical Education.
 This group may be activated to provide assistance to any building in need.

 Command Post

 During an emergency, the District Superintendent or their designee may activate the Emergency Operations Group when necessary, and they will meet at a designated location.
 In addition to the Emergency Operations Group, the District Superintendent may summon additional cabinet members and resources to report to this location.
 This designated location will be referred to as the Command Post although the exact location may vary depending on the type and extent of the event.